 Château Lafite Rothschild offered him a position but with a caveat – it was only for him, and he could not bring Katharine.
 An opportunity then presented itself in Australia and he and Katharine moved to Margaret River where he worked for Cullen Wines and was introduced to organic and biodynamic farming practices.
 Upon returning to Napa, he worked at what was S. Anderson – making both their sparkling and still wines.

 The first vintage of DeSante Wines was from 2001 – 2,000 cases of Sauvignon Blanc purchased from grower Andy Beckstoffer.
 The higher case was a result of Andy’s minimum order specifications.
 Today David provides consulting wine making advice for a number of select clients.
-Both David and Katharine help mange a number of the old vines they source fruit from.
+Both David and Katharine help manage a number of the old vines they source fruit from.

 David’s second mentor was Jean-Claude Berrout, a French winemaker who was influential during his time working for Jean Pierre Moueix at Chateau Petrus in Bordeaux.
 David refers to Jean-Claude as the “Bordelais existential father of terroir”.